tarunbeerelli/RLEF-code/README.md

 competence.
 Attention-only multi-turn training then opens a real `solve@1 → solve@3` gap.
 The feed-forward arm initially appeared to be the stronger capability lever — until capacity-matched controls showed that advantage was **trainable-parameter count**, while the repair advantage is attention's and survives matching.
-A self-graded objective collapses into reward-hacking exactly where the instrumentation predicted.
+A gameable auxiliary reward term collapses one objective exactly where the instrumentation predicted.
 An attention-only curriculum matches the rank-96 arm on a third of its parameters.
 And a duplicated configuration puts a measured number on run-to-run reliability, which is what fixes the resolution of every claim that follows.